SMILE (Small Incision Lenticule Extraction) Laser Eye Surgery

 • Infection: Extremely rare (estimated at less than 1 in 10,000 cases).

-• Refinement: In rare instances, a "top-up" procedure (usually with LASIK in the cap) may be required to fine-tune the result.
+• Refinement: In rare instances, a "top-up" procedure (usually with LASIK in the cap) may be required to fine-tune the results.

 • An extremely rare weakening of the corneal structure.
 With modern diagnostic technology, we can identify and exclude high-risk candidates to minimise this possibility.
 Avoiding vigorous eye rubbing (friction) post-operatively is also a critical factor in preventing this condition.